 - A customer who falls on a cracked sidewalk outside the door to a business

 - An older person falling down the stairs at a shopping center due to a broken or missing handrail

-- A visitor to a hospital falling on an unsecured rug in the waiting area
+- A visitor to a hospital fell on an unsecured rug in the waiting area

 The types and severity of injuries may vary.
 Still, they can all arise from the negligence of a property owner or other party responsible for keeping the premises in a safe condition.

 Where Do Slip and Fall Accident Cases Occur?